 Living in times of a pandemic can make you a little wary of having work completed in your property.
 However, the Government has concluded that this type of work is key.

-Dyson Energy has brought in policies to keep everyone safe which includes, routine testing, safe distancing and sanitation.
+Dyson Energy Services has brought in policies to keep everyone safe which includes, routine testing, safe distancing and sanitation.